laymonage/slides-student-maintainer/slides.md

 Now I work at Torchbox in the UK to maintain and develop Wagtail CMS, an open source content-management system built on top of Django.

-Back in 2019 I did Google Summer of Code (or GSOC) with Django as student, and this year, I was a mentor.
+Back in 2019 I did Google Summer of Code (or GSOC) with Django as a student, and this year, I was a mentor.
 -->

 ---